jsconf/2014.jsconf.eu/_posts/2014-08-15-diversity-tickets.md

 {% include header.md %}

-At JSConf EU, we’ve been working tirelssly on increasing the diveristy of our speakers and attendees alike.
+At JSConf EU, we’ve been working tirelssly on increasing the diveristy of our speakers and attendees.

 One of our new initiatives this year was ot reserve a contingent of tickets for groups and organisations that work on diversity in tech and offer them to buy a ticket outside of the regular and hectic ticket release schedule.